cammiw4628/sep10-freedom-project/README.md

 I used HTML, CSS, Bootstrap, and Github.
 I also chose to independently study **Animate.CSS** in order to help me make my website and look presentable to users.

 ## Content
+My blog contains information about my steps of researching and coding to finish my **Freedom Project.** My blog has
 ## Links

 [Product](https://cammiw4628.github.io/sep10-freedom-project/)